r33waz/r33waz/README.md

 # Hi there, I'm Riwaz Thapa! 👋

 Welcome to my GitHub profile!
-I'm Riwaz Thapa, a passionate beginner and aspiring full stack developer specializing in the MERN stack.
-Hailing from the beautiful country of Nepal, I am on a journey to master the art of web development and create amazing applications.
+I'm Riwaz Thapa, a passionate and aspiring full-stack developer specializing in the MERN stack.
+I am on a journey to master the art of web development and build innovative applications.
 #### Portfolio Link : <a href="https://portfolio-five-brown-32.vercel.app/" target="_blank">Portfolio</a>

 ## My Goals